Phase transition and asymptotic behaviour of flocking Cucker-Smale model: Stationary solutions and phase transition

 \subsection{Classification of the stationary solutions and phase transition}

-We learn form the expression of $\mathcal I$ in~\eqref{fisher} that any stationary solution of~\eqref{fl} is of the form $f_\uu$ with $\uu=u\,e_1$ for some $u$ which solves~\eqref{con1}.
+We learn form the expression of $\mathcal I$ in~\eqref{fisher} that any stationary solution of~\eqref{fl} is of the form $f_\uu$ with $\uu=u\,e_1$ for some $u$ which solves~\eqref{con1} up to an rotation.
 Since $\mathcal H(0)=0$, $u=0$ is always a solution.
-According to Propositions~\ref{Prop:D1} and~\ref{Prop:D2}, Equation~\eqref{con1} has a solution $u=u(D)$ if and only if $D>D_*$ where $D_*$ is obtained as the unique positive root of $h_d$ by Proposition~\ref{Prop:hd}. \begin{cor} Let $d\ge 1$ and $\alpha>0$.
-With the above notations and $D_*$ defined as in Proposition~\ref{Prop:hd}, we know that \begin{enumerate} \item[(i)] if $D>D_*$ there exists one and only one non-negative stationary distribution $f_\uu$ given by $\uu=\uuu$, which is isotropic, \item[(ii)] if $D<D_*$ there exists one and only one non-negative isotropic stationary distribution with $\uu=\uuu$, and a continuum of stable non-negative non-symmetric stationary distributions $f_\uu$ with $\uu=u(D)\,\mathsf e$ for any $\mathsf e\in\mathbb S^{d-1}$, with the convention that $\mathbb S^0=\{-1,1\}$. \end{enumerate} There are no other stationary solutions.\end{cor} In other words, we have obtained the complete classification of the stationary solutions of~\eqref{fl}, which shows that there are two phases of stationary solutions: the isotropic ones with $\uu=\uuu$, and the non-isotropic ones with $\uu\neq\uuu$ which are unique up to a rotation and exist only if $D<D_*$.
-To complete the proof of Theorem~\ref{Thm:Main1}, we have to study the linear stability of these stationary solutions.
+According to Propositions~\ref{Prop:D1} and~\ref{Prop:D2}, Equation~\eqref{con1} has a solution $u=u(D)$ if and only if $D>D_*$ where $D_*$ is obtained as the unique positive root of $h_d$ by Proposition~\ref{Prop:hd}. \begin{cor} Let $d\ge 2$ and $\alpha>0$.
+With the above notations and $D_*$ defined as in Proposition~\ref{Prop:hd}, we know that \begin{enumerate} \item[(i)] if $D\ge D_*$ there exists one and only one non-negative stationary distribution $f_\uu$ given by $\uu=\uuu$, which is isotropic, \item[(ii)]if $d=1$ and $D <D_*$ there exists one and only one non-negative isotropic stationary distribution with $\uu=\uuu$, and two stable non-negative, non-symmetric stationary distributions $f_{\uu}$ with $\uu=\pm u(D)$.

+\item[(iii)] if $d\ge 2$ and $D<D_*$ there exists one and only one non-negative isotropic stationary distribution with $\uu=\uuu$, and a continuum of stable non-negative non-symmetric stationary distributions $f_\uu$ with $\uu=u(D)\,\mathsf e$ for any $\mathsf e\in\mathbb S^{d-1}$, with the convention that $\mathbb S^0=\{-1,1\}$. \end{enumerate} There are no other stationary solutions.\end{cor} In other words, we have obtained the complete classification of the stationary solutions of~\eqref{fl}, which shows that there are two phases of stationary solutions: the isotropic one with $\uu=\uuu$, and only for $D<D_*$, there are the non-isotropic ones with $\uu\neq\uuu$, which are either the same after the resection about the vertical axis for $d=1$, or unique up to a rotation for $d\ge 2$.
+To complete the proof of Theorem~\ref{Thm:Main1}, we have to study the linear stability of these stationary solutions, and the proof can be found in Section \ref{Sec:Thm1.1completed}.